Cheapest and Best Homeowners Insurance in North Carolina as Rated by Customers in 2023

 - Larceny theft - 190,377

 When compared to the national average rate per 100,000 inhabitants, all three crime statistics for North Carolina rank above the national average.
+It is important to know whether or not your home insurance policy protects against crime, most policies do.

 Weather-related incidents are typically among the costliest homeowners insurance claims.
 FEMA has published statistics for each state since 1953.
 Data is updated through August 2018.
 Here’s a look at the North Carolina federally declared disasters since 1953: